Retire in Switzerland

 What type of recreational activities are there in Switzerland?

 "In Switzerland, residents enjoy a variety of recreational facilities, such as swimming pools, sports centers, and fitness centers.
 There are also many outdoor activities available, such as hiking, biking, and skiing.
 For those who prefer a more relaxed atmosphere, there are plenty of parks and gardens to explore.
 Additionally, there are numerous cultural attractions, such as museums, galleries, and theaters.
-Finally, there are plenty of restaurants, cafes, and bars to enjoy," explained one retiree living in Switzerland.
+Finally, there are plenty of restaurants, cafes, and bars to enjoy," said one retiree in Switzerland.

 Where will I buy groceries and do other shopping in Switzerland?